MacDiarmid Institute for Advanced Materials and Nanotechnology: Awards

-From 2004 to 2007, the MacDiarmid Institute sponsored the annual Young Scientist of the Year awards for up-and-coming scientists and researchers in New Zealand, organised by the Foundation for Research, Science and Technology.
-These awards replaced the FiRST Scholarship Awards, and have subsequently been replaced by the Prime Minister's MacDiarmid Emerging Scientist Prize.
+From 2004 to 2008, the MacDiarmid Institute sponsored the annual Young Scientist of the Year awards for up-and-coming scientists and researchers in New Zealand, organised by the Foundation for Research, Science and Technology.
+These awards replaced the FiRST Scholarship Awards, and were replaced by the Prime Minister's MacDiarmid Emerging Scientist Prize.

 Directors

+Advanced Materials and Nanotechnology conference

+The MacDiarmid Institute runs a biennial international conference on advanced materials and nanotechnology (AMN).
+Its precursor, referred to by Richard Blaikie as "AMN0", was the 2001 semiconductor nanostructures conference in Queenstown organised by Simon Brown and Joe Trodahl.
+The AMN conference series was conceived of by Alan Kaiser, a founding member of the Institute, who chaired AMN1 in 2003 in Wellington.
+AMN11 was held in February 2025 for the first time in Christchurch, at Te Pae conference centre.
+It featured research on mechanobiology, quantum computing, and carbon-free iron production; Nobel Laureate Moungi Bawendi gave a public talk attended by over 650 people.